IBM-Db2-Developer/Atomic-Music-Discovery-With-Db2/README.md

 - Interface with Db2 REST through Swift and Go
 - Implement Shazam’s original “Audio Fingerprinting” logic from 2001

-## Flow

-1. Create a Db2 Warehouse on Cloud service on IBM Cloud.
-2. Setup tables to store audio fingerprints and file information.
-3. Deploy Db2 REST & setup the query service.
-4. Download a corpus of songs for Atomic to recognize from.
-5. Extract fingerprints from the corpus using the Go implementation of Atomic, and upload those fingerprints to Db2 through Db2 REST.
-6. User records a snippet of audio from the iOS app.
-7. The iOS app extracts fingerprints from the snippet, uploads it to Db2 through Db2 REST, and executes the query service.
-8. The query service gives the iOS app the information it needs to surface the match in the UI.

 ## Prerequisites

 The following are prerequisites to deploy this application: